Human rights in Turkmenistan: Slavery

 According to Walk Free, "Turkmenistan is among countries taking the least action to respond to modern slavery".
 The 2023 Global Slavery Index estimated there were 72,000 people living in modern slavery in Turkmenistan.
 A report by the NGO coalition Cotton Campaign said, "The government uses widespread and systematic state-imposed forced labor in the annual cotton harvest.
 In 2018 the United States banned "All Turkmenistan Cotton or products produced in whole or in part with Turkmenistan cotton" due to findings of state-enforced slave labor.

 Freedom of expression

 All mass media in Turkmenistan is controlled by the State.
 In July 2010, President Berdimuhamedow announced plans to allow private newspapers in the country.
 Once launched, they were expected to focus on successful business stories.

 According to Reporters Without Borders' 2006 World Press Freedom Index, Turkmenistan had the third-worst press freedom conditions in the world, behind North Korea and Myanmar.
 It is considered to be one of the ten most censored countries.
-Each broadcast under Niyazov began with a pledge that the broadcaster's tongue would shrivel if he slandered the country, flag, or president.
-While he was president, Niyazov controlled all Turkmen media outlets, and personally appointed journalists.
+Each broadcast under Nyýazow began with a pledge that the broadcaster's tongue would shrivel if he slandered the country, flag, or president.
+While he was president, Nyýazow controlled all Turkmen media outlets, and personally appointed journalists.
 Controversy surrounds the death of Radio Free Europe/Radio Liberty journalist Ogulsapar Myradowa, who was apparently tortured to death in September 2006 while in state detention.